 We have a strong local and national reputation in early childhood education, teacher preparation, and school leadership.
 Our commitment to social justice permeates our teaching and research as we prepare highly skilled educational leaders in classrooms, school administration, and hospitals.

 Mills gave me a theoretical framework for considering leadership toward social justice.
-My study actually focused on how African American women leaders use their life story to navigate the power dynamics of predominately Caucasian institutions to lead toward social justice.
+My study actually focused on how African American women leaders use their life story to navigate the power dynamics of predominantly Caucasian institutions to lead toward social justice.
 Having a framework for leadership that goes beyond the traditional orthodoxy is particularly helpful in considering many of the issues facing our college (and the state).

 Dr. Regina Stanback Stroud, MA '08, EdD '09